data-science-with-r/data-tidying-import-project/README.md

 >
 ## Before you start

 Please complete the following steps before getting started if you have not downloaded and configured Git.
-If you have already completed these steps from course 1, please skip to the Instructions section.
+If you have already completed these steps from course 1, please clone this repo and skip to the Instructions section.

 ### Download Git